MFlowCode/MFC/README.md

  .
 Thus, any change to
 the docker container itself, including files and downloadsed packages, will be discarded upon exitting the interactive session.
-- `--interactive --tty`: Enter an interactive session within an allocated pseudo-tty.
+- `--interactive --tty`: Enters an interactive session within an allocated pseudo-tty.
 - `--mount type=bind,source="$(pwd)",target=/home/me/MFC`: Mounts your local MFC directory to the docker container, as to enable persistent storage.
 This effectively bypasses the transient state of the container, if only for the MFC directory.